blaugold/conf/README.md

 Note that the `DatabaseConfiguration` class has a `schema` field that defines the configuration schema for the class.
-The `schema` field is a `ConfObject` that defines the configuration properties of the class and how to create the class from a map of property values.
+The `schema` field is a `ConfObject` that defines the configuration properties of the class and how to create an instance of `DatabaseConfiguration` from a map of property values.

 Now lets define a `ServerConfiguration` class that contains the `DatabaseConfiguration` as well as the port and address to listen on: